Eyfie/groupomania-front/README.md

 ## Setup

-For this project to work you need to install and run the [Project Groupomania - Back](https://github.com/Eyfie/groupomania-api) part.
+For this project to work you'll need to install and run the [Project Groupomania - Back](https://github.com/Eyfie/groupomania-api) part of it.

 ## Installation